elesiuta/pyxargs/README.md

   --delim char          input items are terminated by the specified delimiter
-                        instead of whitespace and trailing whitespace is removed, automatically sets mode = stdin -r regex              only build commands from inputs matching regex -o                    omit inputs matching regex instead -f                    only match regex to filenames
+                        instead of whitespace and trailing whitespace is removed, automatically sets mode = stdin -a file               read items from file instead of standard input to build commands, automatically sets mode = stdin -r regex              only build commands from inputs matching regex -o                    omit inputs matching regex instead -f                    only match regex to filenames